Wicked Witch of the West: In Baum's books

-When Dorothy Gale and her companions were sent by the Wizard to destroy her, the Witch attacked them with her various creatures.
-Each of these attempts was thwarted, but the protagonists are eventually subdued by the Witch's third and final permitted use of the winged monkeys.
+When Dorothy Gale and her companions Scarecrow, Tin Woodman, and Cowardly Lion were sent by the Wizard to destroy her, the Witch attacked them with her various creatures.
+Each of these attempts was thwarted with the Tin Woodman killing the 40 great wolves, Scarecrow killing the 40 crows, the black bees dying upon trying to sting the Tin Woodman, and the armed Winkie slaves being scared off by the Cowardly Lion.
+The protagonists are eventually subdued by the Witch's third and final permitted use of the winged monkeys.
 Nevertheless, the old witch cannot kill Dorothy because the girl is protected by the Good Witch of the North's kiss.
-She, therefore, settles for enslaving Dorothy, and tries to force the Cowardly Lion into submission by starving him, though Dorothy sneaks him food.
+She settles for enslaving Dorothy and tries to force the Cowardly Lion into submission by starving him, though Dorothy sneaks him food.
 Upon seeing the Silver Shoes on the girl's feet, the Wicked Witch decides to steal them, and thereby acquire even more power.

 When she succeeds in acquiring one silver shoe by making Dorothy trip over an invisible bar, the little girl angrily throws a bucket of water onto the Wicked Witch.
 This causes the old witch to melt away.
 The Wicked Witch's dryness was enumerated in some clues before this.
 Furthermore, when Toto had bitten her, she had not bled; her wickedness had dried her up long ago.
-Unfortunately, L. Frank Baum did not explain precisely why water had this effect on her, nor did he ever imply that all evil witches could be likewise destroyed.
+L. Frank Baum did not explain precisely why water had this effect on her, nor did he ever imply that all evil witches could be likewise destroyed.
 However, the wicked witch Mombi is similarly disposed of in The Lost King of Oz and the wicked witch Singra is clearly afraid of the same fate in the early chapters of The Wicked Witch of Oz.